Kreven/MapWheelZoom/README.md

 - **Zoom to Cursor** - Map zooms in/out at your mouse cursor position
 - **Questie Integration** - The quest clusters displayed in the tooltip automatically adjust based on zoom level
+- **Background Transparency** - Control the opacity of the black bars on the sides of the world map
+- **Saved Zoom** - Reopens the map at the same zoom and pan levels.
+You can disable this in settings.

 ## 📸 Screenshots